1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Able to suggest when/how projects could take shortcuts and still maintain quality to satisfy our customers.
 - Self-guided in a professional way, do their own prioritization when needed.
 - Uses data and facts to debate technical architecture with team members and stakeholders to gain buy-in.
+- Lead defcon resolutions to ensure the solution taking place is the right one

 </td></tr>
 </table>